Bubble Watch: Who's trending toward the field of 68?

-"Work to do" means the team's clearly in the conversation but can't take a bid for granted based purely on work to date.
+With Magee, Nathan Hoover and Storm Murphy hitting 3s and Cameron Jackson ruling the paint, the Terriers have lit up opposing SoCon defenses to the tune of 1.23 points per possession.
+Make due allowance for opponent strength, but that's about what we're seeing Tennessee do to the SEC.

-Last, remember always that teams will both enter and drop out of the discussion.
-The bubble is fluid, and one of the peak thrills of any coach's career is when, in the moments after his previously invisible-to-Bubble-Watch team's big win, John Gasaway tweets out, "Welcome to the bubble."
-Chills!
+Anyway, opponent strength in the SoCon is excellent.
+The reason Wofford's at-large chances are of more than purely speculative interest is that it's far from a foregone conclusion that the Terriers will win the automatic bid.
+UNC Greensboro, ETSU and Furman could all have something to say about that.

-Right, enough housekeeping.
-Here's how we're projecting the bubble right now ...
+With the addition of the Terriers to the Watch, here's how we're projecting the bubble right now....

 Bids from traditional "one-bid" leagues: 23 teams